Dev-Zhao/ProfStef-README/README.md

 ```smalltalk
 #('hello' 'World') at: 2.
 "Output: 'World'"
 ```
-"You can modify a copy"
+You can modify a copy
 ```smalltalk
 #('hello' 'World') copy at: 2 put: 'Pharo'; yourself.
 "Output: #('hello' 'Pharo')"
 ```